 Mercado Lucas de Galvez is the oldest marketplace in Merida that operates today.
 It was first established here in 1884 and was demolished and rebuilt several times before the current marketplace was set up in 1948.

 Today, thousands of locals pass through the marketplace every day to shop for fresh Mexican fruits, vegetables, and household items.
 The top floor of the marketplace is dedicated to artisanal goods and traditional Mexican clothing.

 If you are interested in purchasing a traditional Yucatecan dress (a huipil), you can find some beautifully embroidered items here.
 Heading down the stairs and into the main marketplace, you will experience some interesting sights and sounds.

 There is usually a snaked queue throughout the market for chicharron (fried pork rinds).
-Other stalls sell traditional Mexican candies (which are worth a try), spices, herbs, homemade salsas, and raspadas (drinks made with ice).
+Other stalls sell traditional Mexican candies (which are worth a try), spices, herbs, homemade salsas, and raspados (drinks made with flavoured ice).

 The porticoed archways that run along the streets beside Mercado Lucas de Galvez on Calle 56a and calle 65a are filled with clothing and toy stores.
 One of the alleyways that veer off from here is dedicated entirely to hairdressers and beauty stores.

 From here, continue onwards to Mercado San Benito.
 This labyrinth-like covered market is filled with hundreds of vendors selling everything from ingredients to electrical appliances.